LiveSuggest

 3. How long is data retained?
 Indefinitely?
 30 days?
 Or is it immediately discarded?

 4. Does a bot join the meeting?
-A visible bot may trigger participants to ask about recording and consent.
+A visible bot will prompt participants to ask about recording and consent — sometimes after the fact.

-5. What’s the provider’s data processing agreement?
-Even if the tool claims “no storage,” verify this in writing.
+5. What does the data processing agreement actually say?
+Even if the tool claims “no storage,” verify it in writing.

 Where LiveSuggest Stands

-This architecture was chosen specifically to minimize consent obligations and make the tool usable in privacy-sensitive environments.
-For details on how the audio processing works, see our technical overview of how meeting AI works without a bot.
+This architecture was chosen specifically to minimise consent obligations and make the tool usable in privacy-sensitive environments.
+For details on how the audio processing works, see our technical overview of meeting AI without a bot.

 Frequently Asked Questions